Telling Lies (song)

-"Telling Lies" is a song by English singer-songwriter and actor David Bowie, written and released for downloading and as a single in 1996 and later included on his 21st studio album, Earthling (1997).
+"Telling Lies" is a song by English singer-songwriter David Bowie, written and released for downloading and as a single in 1996 and later included on his 21st studio album, Earthling (1997).
 The song was initially an Internet-only release, and was the first-ever downloadable single by a major artist.
 No music video was produced for the song.

 Three versions of "Telling Lies" were released on Bowie's official website beginning 11 September 1996 – one version for each of three weeks.
 According to issued press releases, over 300,000 people downloaded the original release.
 Two months later, it was released as a single by BMG.

 Background

-Bowie launched the single with an online chat session, where he and two other people pretending to be him answered questions from the audience (Bowie told the truth; the other two "told lies").
-The chat audience was asked to vote on which chat personality was the "real" Bowie; according to a transcript of the chat session, the "real" Bowie came in first, although a contemporary source claimed he ended up coming in third.
+Released in November 1996, three months ahead of the album, Bowie launched the single with an online chat session, where he and two other people pretending to be him answered questions from the audience (Bowie told the truth; the other two "told lies").
+The chat audience was asked to vote on which chat personality was the "real" Bowie; according to a transcript of the chat session, the "real" Bowie came in first, although a contemporary source claimed he ended up coming in third, with Bowie saying of his 3rd place showing "I was answering as honestly as was necessary or appropriate.
+I guess a public figure is anybody you want to make him.
+Obviously I'm not the figure that people think I am.
+So it was kind of gratifying [to not come in first in the voting]."

+Internet Release

+Bowie had mulled over the idea of releasing music on the Internet, but Bowie says prodding from Nancy Berry, then Executive Vice President at Virgin Records, helped make the idea a reality.
+Bowie called her support "courageous", saying that making music available (at that time) was "a dangerous move for corporations to make."
+The success of the song's download led to Bowie consider making other music available online as well, saying: "I'm waiting for the moment when downloading [music] can happen in real time.
+It would be so cool to have a ten-minute piece of music that you could download in ten minutes...
+I'm thinking of putting up stuff that my record company would consider too esoteric, or too left-field, or too avant-garde for their own needs."